FIWARE/ops.Fuel-main-dev/README.md

 ## User manual
 The user manual is available in the doc folder at https://github.com/SmartInfrastructures/fuel-main-dev/tree/si/3.0/doc.

+## API Documentation
+Not applicable in this case.

 ## Known issues
 OPS-Deploy inherits some issues from Fuel 6.1.
 The main of them, are summarized below.